jong/ZenPacks.example.Techniques/docs/Events.rst

     from Products.ZenEvents.interfaces import IPreEventPlugin, IPostEventPlugin, IEventIdentifierPlugin

-General pipeline workings:
+``zeneventd`` Processing Pipeline

-0. **IPreEventPlugin** - this plugin is called before anything else happens. see ZenPacks.zenoss.MultiRealmIP/ZenPacks/zenoss/MultiRealmIP/__init__.py This just sets a detail.
+0. ``IPreEventPlugin`` - this plugin is called before anything else happens. see ZenPacks.zenoss.MultiRealmIP/ZenPacks/zenoss/MultiRealmIP/__init__.py This just sets a detail.

 1. Input Check - verify required fields are present (actor, summary, severity)

-2. Identified - Run all **IEventIdentifierPlugin** - the Zenoss BaseEventIdentifierPlugin is run last. see ZenPacks.zenoss.MultiRealmIP/ZenPacks/zenoss/MultiRealmIP/__init__.py This zenpack uses some custom logic to identify an element.
+2. Identified - Run all ``IEventIdentifierPlugin`` - the Zenoss BaseEventIdentifierPlugin is run last. see ZenPacks.zenoss.MultiRealmIP/ZenPacks/zenoss/MultiRealmIP/__init__.py This zenpack uses some custom logic to identify an element.